Tuesday, April 1, 2008

 One Mortgage REIT that is not suffering as much as TMA, but has nonetheless seen its equity value disconnect from the underlying value of its strong portfolio cash flows is Anthracite Capital (AHR).
 Anthracite is an externally managed Mortgage REIT that focuses solely on commercial real estate, unlike Thornburg.
 Although AHR invests up and down the credit spectrum, and directly originates commercial real estate loans on its own, the Company’s focus is on underwriting and acquiring below-investment grade Commercial Mortgage Backed Securities (“CMBS”).

 AHR is not without risk, but if you can’t handle that I have a heavy mattress for you to lift instead.
-Because its investment focus is on “controlling class”, or lower rated CMBS tranches, its portfolio is squarely in the cross hairs of the current overblown fears related to large scale CMBS defaults.
+Because its investment focus is on “controlling class”, or lower rated CMBS tranches, its portfolio is squarely in the cross hairs of the current fears related to large scale CMBS defaults.

 Also, while most of the portfolio is funded via long term, non-recourse match funding arrangements, 18% of its portfolio is subject to mark to market risk (i.e. margin calls).
 AHR has thus far been able to meet its margin requirements, but the Company is working to reduce this risk.